NeilMacMullen/Textrude/README.md

 - Easy model (data) creation - use CSV for simple lists or YAML/JSON if you need structured data
 - Low-ceremony syntax while retaining a fully functional programming language
-- Well suited for systems where it's necessary to generate multiple representations of the same model
 - Supports multiple input models and multiple output files for a single template
-- Easy to inject context via environment or defines
+- Easy to inject additional model context via environment variables or user-supplied definitions
 - Built-in dependency checking integrates well with your build system
+- Allows template re-use via include mechanism
 - Real-time prototyping tool  (TextrudeInteractive)

 ## Download

-Get the latest binaries from the --link here--- or build yourself from source.
+Get pre-built binaries from the [Releases](https://github.com/NeilMacMullen/Textrude/releases) area or build yourself from source.

 ##Known issues...
-- YAML and CSV deserialisers don't always interpret numbers and strings correctly
+- YAML and CSV deserialisers will always attempt to force strings that look like numbers or booleans into that format rather than leaving them as strings.
+Most of the time this does not matter but please raise an issue if this causes particular problems
-- TextrudeInteractive UI is a bit rudimentary
+- TextrudeInteractive does not warn when closing if project is dirty.
+- Textrude.exe is untested on Linux - please raise an issue if you run into problems

 ## Documentation
 - [Getting started with template generation](doc/gettingStarted.md)